The Story of Little Black Sambo: Restaurants

 Lil' Sambo's was a restaurant founded in 1957 in Lincoln City, Oregon named after the fictional character.
 It operated for 65 years as a popular spot in the community with many novelty merchandise items for sale.
 It closed in 2022 with the aging of the owners.

 Sambo's was a popular U.S. restaurant chain of the 1950s through 1970s that borrowed characters from the book (including Sambo and the tigers) for promotional purposes, although the Sambo name was originally a blend of the founders' names and nicknames: Sam (Sam Battistone) and Bo (Newell Bohnett).
 For a period in the late 1970s, some locations were renamed "The Jolly Tiger".
-The controversy about the book led to accusations of racism that contributed to the 1,117-restaurant chain's demise in the early 1980s.
+The controversy about the book led to accusations of racism that contributed to its demise in the early 1980s.
 Images inspired by the book (now considered by some to be racially insensitive) were common interior decorations in the restaurants.
-Though portions of the original chain were renamed "No Place Like Sam's" to try to forestall closure, all but the original restaurants in Santa Barbara, California had closed by 1983.
+Though portions of the original chain were renamed "No Place Like Sam's" to try to forestall closure, all but the original restaurant in Santa Barbara, California had closed by 1983.
 The original location, owned by Battistone's grandson Chad Stevens, existed in Santa Barbara under the name "Sambo's" until June 2020.
 The name on the restaurant's sign was temporarily changed to the motto "☮ & LOVE" due to pressure from the Black Lives Matter group during the George Floyd protests and a separate signature drive that collected thousands of signatures.
 In July 2020, the restaurant was officially renamed "Chad's".